 The band premiered in 2015 with performances at The Celt and Trinity Hall in North Texas and has since had over 50 shows between those two pubs.
 The have also performed in many other venues, festivals, retreats, and weddings.
-They performed in 2015 at the O’Flaherty Retreat, and were featured in the upcoming McKinney CELTic Festival and Sherman Celtic Festival in spring/summer 2017.
-They were a featured performer at the North Texas Irish Festival in 2016 and again in 2017, as well as Irishfest Atlanta in 2016.
+They performed in 2015 at the O’Flaherty Retreat, and were featured in the upcoming McKinney CELTic Festival and Sherman Celtic Festival in spring/summer 2017 as well as 2018.
+They were a featured performer at the North Texas Irish Festival in 2016, 2017 and again in 2018, as well as Irishfest Atlanta in 2016.
 The Band was the headline performer at the 2016 City of Allen’s Shamrock Shindig St. Patrick’s festival.
 They also have an active Celtic wedding schedule.

 Jesse is a Celtic finger style guitarist and has a masters in guitar performance from UNT and is currently a professor of music at Mount Royal College as well as a high school guitar teacher in the Garland TX ISD.
 He played in the Celtic Ensemble at Texas Tech with Roger Landes during his 4 year undergraduate degree.
 Linda Relph is a world class fiddler, and has been a part of some of the most successful Celtic bands in the Southern United States including founding The Kildares.
 Nathan is a national award winning Irish fiddler who was the first youth from Texas to compete in the world championships of Irish music, the Fleadh Cheoil in Sligo Ireland.
 He also plays with the TIMES Session Players with Ken Fleming as well as a number of classical orchestras and chamber groups.
 Nathan was concertmaster of a Texas State winning orchestra, as well as one that won an International championship at the Mid-West clinic in Chicago.